The Choir at the End of Privacy

 I. The First Borrowed Memory

-Her grandmother's memory of the lemon tree arrived through a hospice interface called Mercy Window.
-The device had been approved for pain review and family continuity.
-It could translate sensation into guided image, guided image into emotional tags, and emotional tags into a shareable pattern.
+Her grandmother's memory of the tree came through a hospice interface called Mercy Window, approved for pain review and family continuity.
+The device could turn sensation into guided image, image into emotional tag, tag into a pattern you could keep.
 Nothing was supposed to cross without consent.
 Nothing was supposed to remain after the session.
+Nia signed three forms.
+Her grandmother, who had stopped being able to speak that morning, laid one finger on a blue square.
+The room dimmed.

 Then Nia stood barefoot in heat.

-Afterward, the nurse asked whether the transfer had been successful.
+When it ended, the nurse asked whether the transfer had been successful.

 Nia could not answer.
 She still smelled the tree.
 She had never stood there.
 She remembered it.